 - Width: 2.31m

-But the range – and last year’s winner of the best caravan for innovation – looks forward much more than it might look back.
+But the range – and our 2023 winner of the best caravan for innovation – looks forward much more than it might look back.
 Take its fibre frame construction, for example.
 The outer shell is made from 22 self-supporting parts and, according to Knaus, it will “self heal” if passing trees scratch it – as long as you leave your caravan out in the sun.
 More serious scratches can be removed by grinding and polishing.

 The Campovolo grey side walls also have LED lighting right around them.
 This should really make your caravan stand out on the pitch at night, just as the 17-inch alloy wheels should make it stand out on the road.